ozkurtomer/ozkurtomer/README.md

 Hello 👋, this is Ömer Özkurt

 👯 I'm a Full Stack Developer living in Bursa, Turkey.
-🔭 I’m currently working on for Industrial Development Bank of Türkiye(TSKB)
+🔭 I’m currently working on for Turkiye Sinai Kalkinma Bankasi(Industrial Development Bank of Türkiye)

 📫 How to reach me ozkurtomer@outlook.com